ZettelGeist/zettelgeist/docs/tutorial.md

 ```
 - That would do it.
 You have title, note, citation-page, and a comment (inside that last quotation mark).
 All the elements of a traditional notecard are there.
 So let's save that as a second note.

 - Just click "File>Download>Plain Text (.txt) again.
-It will automatically download (and get a new name with "(1)" added by Google Docs)--so you don't have to do anything to change the filename, etc.  Just click.
+It will automatically download (and get a new name with "(1)" added by Google Docs) -- so you don't have to do anything to change the filename, etc.  Just click.

 - Cool.
 Two notes are now in your research "card stack" for processing.
 If we did pull them into the system, they would be completely searchable and usable.
 Again.
 You could just take notes with "notes:" or "title: and note:" and that will do the job.

 - But, you can do a lot more if you want to.
 ZettelGeist allows you to break up these elements of research notes in to each of the traditional elements listed on the "Note Format" page!

-- So let's go back to our GDocs page and adjust this note to make a third with a little more--zing!
+- So let's go back to our GDocs page and adjust this note to make a third with a little more -- zing!

 - Highlight "Comment: This is a famous first line and my teacher says that we should analyze it carefully." and cut it.